I love exercising in the morning. It's a great feeling to already have my workout crossed off my to-do list when I'm sitting down to breakfast.

-The idea came to me when I realized that the stretchy top and yoga shorts I often wear for workouts wasn't that different from my pajamas.
-Sometimes I wear the entire outfit and sometimes just the top with my cozy pajama bottoms.
+The idea came to me when I realized that the stretchy top and yoga shorts I often wear for workouts weren't that different from my pajamas.
+Sometimes I wear the entire outfit and sometimes just the top with my pajama bottoms.

 For me, already being dressed magically eliminates the "should-I-go-or-should-I-stay" self talk that can so easily start on a dark and dreary morning.
 If I'm already dressed or half dressed, my first thought is always that it would be silly to not just get up and go.

 If you try my workout-clothes-as-pajamas trick, let me know how it works for you.
 Have another strategy to tackle early morning lethargy?
 I'd love to hear it!